Meet Our Speech-Language Pathologists

 ASHA 2016 co-presenter: Designing Effective Intervention for Middle & High School Students Who Use AAC (by Carole Zangari, Krista Hadeed, Diana Soybelman, Nicole Corey Rodriguez and Danielle Malvin)

 FLASHA 2015 co-presenter: Understanding Speech and Language Characteristics in Children with syndromes (by Tambi Braun, Melissa Alder, Cassandra Melendez, and Krista Hadeed)

-Sara Patch, M.S., CF-SLP, is a Florida State licensed Speech-Language Pathologist, who is currently working towards completing her Clinical Fellowship.
+Sara Patch, M.S., CCC-SLP, is a Florida State licensed Speech-Language Pathologist, holding a Certificate of Clinical Competence from ASHA.
 She graduated from the University of Central Florida with a Bachelor’s of Arts Degree in Communications Sciences and Disorders (CSD).
 Sara then graduated from Nova Southeastern University with a Master’s of Science Degree in Speech-Language Pathology.

 She has experience in treating clients with a variety of diagnoses, including but not limited to Autism Spectrum Disorder, aphasia, speech and language delays, and speech sound disorders.
 She has provided quality care in private clinic, hospital, outpatient clinic, and school settings.

 Sara is dedicated to the success of her clients and their families.
 If you’ve met Miss Sara, you know that she puts her whole heart into everything she does.
 She believes that everyone’s method of communication is different and she is determined to help her clients find their voice through the communication style that works best for them!

 Leo the Golden Retriever is training to become a certified therapy dog.
 He loves socks, treats, and getting hugs!
 Leo and Miss Krista are both learning together and we are loving every minute of it!